SES Volunteers Benevolent Fund

 - Expenditure for each case over $500 must be approved by the committee;

-- Maximum expenditure in each case is limited to a ceiling of $2,000 per situation;
+- Maximum expenditure in each case is limited to $2,000 per situation;

 - Maximum expenditure is not to exceed to total funds held in Benevolent Fund at time of application;